 Sacred anointing is "Christening," as Jesus was "anointed (Christened)" to be our "Christ."

-Here James simply uses the customary term for "oiling" or "lubricating" something with olive oil.
-It was the common practice in that day before all our modern medicines, to apply olive oil to a wounded body or to the sick.
-It was the first line of medicinal help in those days, just like the Good Samaritan did for the injured man he found along the highway.
-Jesus said, “he bandaged up his wounds, pouring oil and wine on them…” (Lk 10:34).
+Here James uses the standard term for "oiling" or "lubricating" something with olive oil.
+Before all of our modern medicines, applying olive oil to a wounded body or the sick was common practice.
+It was the first line of medicinal help in those days, just like the good Samaritan did for the injured man he found along the highway.
+Jesus said, "He bandaged up his wounds, pouring oil and wine on them."
+(Lk 10:34).

-Praying, along with giving proper help and medical attention, therefore, is central to our compassionate caring for the physical and eternal welfare of others.
+Praying, along with giving proper help and medical attention, is therefore central to our compassionate care for the physical and eternal welfare of others.

-Speaking to the effectiveness of prayer, James makes reference to the O.T. example of the prophet Elijah.
-It seems that at one point, in order to bring God's wrath against the wicked King of Israel and the disobedience of the people, Elijah "fervently prayed" that it would not rain on the land.
-The result was that it did not rain for 3 ½ years!
+Regarding the effectiveness of prayer, James refers to the Old Testament example of the prophet Elijah.
+It seems that at one point, to bring God's wrath against the wicked King of Israel and the people's disobedience, Elijah "fervently prayed" that it would not rain on the land.
+As a result, it did not rain for three and a half years!
 That's some prayer!
-Then later Elijah prayed again but this time that the heavens would once again water the earth.
+Then later, Elijah prayed again, hoping the heavens would water the earth again.
 And, again, it happened as he prayed.
-It rained and it rained to the extent that the once dry, dusty, and unproductive ground once again bore fruit.
-Who could question then the power of prayer!
+It rained to the extent that the once dry, dusty, and barren ground bore fruit again.
+Who then could question the power of prayer?

-But was the power really in the prayer or was the prayer so effective because it came from the lips of a mighty prophet of God, like Elijah?
+But was the power really in the prayer, or was it so effective because it came from the lips of a mighty prophet of God, like Elijah?

 As I noted earlier, prayer is not an incantation.
 The words of one's prayer have no inherent power.
-Elijah like the pastor of the church does not possess any special power of his own nor did he have any special “in" with God.
+Like the church pastor, Elijah does not possess any special powers of his own, nor does he have any particular "in" with God.

-Prayer is not the power, or the energy, to accomplish anything.
-God is the power and His grace toward us sinners in Jesus Christ is the precipitating agent which moves His power to work in our lives.
-God is the One who heals, raises to life, restores and saves.
+Prayer needs more power and energy to accomplish anything.
+God is the power, and His grace toward us sinners in Jesus Christ is the precipitating agent that moves His ability to work in our lives.
+God is the One who heals, raises to life, restores, and saves.

-But God, according to His grace and by virtue of His promise, admits that He cannot resist the prayer of faith.
-So we see when God, in pre-incarnate form, permitted Jacob of old to wrestle with Him and hold on to Him until God blessed him (Gen. 32:22-ff).
-So we see when Jesus did not ignore the Gentile woman, who persistently clamored after Him, as everyone encouraged Him to do but rather granted her petition, healing her daughter (Mark 7:24-ff).
+But according to His grace and promise, God admits that He cannot resist the prayer of faith.
+So we see when God, in a pre-incarnate form, permitted Jacob of old to wrestle with Him and hold on to Him until God blessed him (Gen. 32:22ff).
+So we see this when Jesus did not ignore the Gentile woman who persistently clamored after Him, as everyone expected Him to do, but instead granted her request to heal her daughter (Mark 7:24-ff).

 The prayers of the righteous, people of faith, are effective because it is their prayers that He has promised to hear and answer.
-In fact, He often sends His answer and help on its way even before the words of the believer's petition are even on their lips (Is.
+He often sends His answer and helps on their way even before the words of the believer's petition are on their lips (Is.
 65:24).

 It is not prayer that works!
-It's our gracious God Who works to meet the needs of His people.
-With such wonderful promises of God to answer the prayers offered in faith, how can we not make prayer our continual occupation?
+It's our gracious God who works to meet the needs of His people.
+With such beautiful promises from God to answer the prayers offered in faith, how can we not make prayer our continual occupation?